openscialliance/Aug-12-Faculty-Teaching-Workshop/README.md

+> **NOTE**: If there is anything missing, incomplete, or which you'd simply like to know more about, [PLEASE open an issue](https://github.com/openscialliance/Aug-12-Faculty-Teaching-Workshop/issues)!

 # Faculty Fellows Teaching Workshop

 Materials for the Aug 12 Faculty Fellows teaching workshop.
 This is meant as a guide to help you determine what topics and/or practices around Open Science you might want to include in your course.